TaylorBeebe/mu_telem_tool/README.md

 the section data will be passed to the plugin's Parse() function expecting a string in return.

 ## Usage
-Please follow these steps for parsing records:
+Please follow these steps for parsing records in the partner_use branch:
 1. Open a command line within the repo root directory
+2. Run the command ```git checkout partner_use```
-2. Run the command ```git submodule update --init```
+3. Run the command ```git submodule update --init```
-3. Type the command ```.\setup.bat``` which will simply install locally the two subrepos in this directory and pip install the evtx requirement.
+4. Type the command ```.\setup.bat``` which will simply install locally the two subrepos in this directory and pip install the evtx requirement.
-4. Use the command ```parse_cper -h``` to see the relevant commands
+5. Use the command ```parse_cper -h``` to see the relevant commands
-5. Try parsing a CPER.
+6. Try parsing a CPER.
 Export Microsoft-Windows-Kernel-WHEA and/or Microsoft-Windows-WHEA-Logger events and specify them using the ```-s``` flag: Ex. ```parse_cper -f -s example.evtx -o output.txt```